UofM-Final-Project/Home_Gardeners_Analysis/README.md

 Chris presented a provisional database that stands in for the final database and accomplished the following:
 - Sample data that mimics the expected final database structure or schema
 - Draft machine learning module is connected to the provisional database

+## Technologies Overview

+### Data Sources

+The primary data source for the project will be historical weather data available via API in a JSON format at http://www.rcc-acis.org/docs_webservices.html.
+We've prototyped a call to the MultiStnData subset and retrieved data available at https://github.com/UofM-Final-Project/Home_Gardeners_Analysis/tree/main/resources/example_data.json.

+### Data Import, Processing and ML Application

+We'll be utilizing several Python and several of the available packages to access, process, export and apply machine learning to our data.
+The list includes but is not limited to
+ - Pandas
+ - Requests
+ - JSON
+ - ML modules
+ - Numpy
+ - Statistics
+ - matplotlib
+ - sqlalchemy

+### Data Storage

+We will be utilizing a PostgreSQL Database on AWS for data storage.

+### Presentation

+We are exploring options for presentation of our data.
+We will likely use JavaScript and possibly Tableau, Mapbox and Leaflet to present our data.
+The JavaScript website could be hosted on GitHub if we only utilize images but we'll need to find a different host if we want to use interactive mapbox and leaflet applications.